How to Create a Location-Based App: Detailed Process & GPS Technology Explained

 After its launch, the development of geolocation games became a very popular topic.
 Very often, these games use geo location tracking to enhance an AR or VR experience.

 By providing relevant content based on a user’s location, they can immerse users in a world of adventures.
-Pokémon Go utilizes geolocation to the maximum and provides the most vivid example of how to create a location-based app that will be able to stand out from the crowd.
+Pokémon Go utilizes geolocation to the maximum and provides the most vivid example of how to build location based services that will be able to stand out from the crowd.

 GPS applications can belong to any category of apps and offer useful features that help in different life circumstances.

-Here is a table summarizing the top geolocation apps by category:
+Here is a table summarizing the top categories and types of geolocation apps:

 |IKEA, Walmart||Retail||Locates users and offers relevant content|